namhyung/uftrace/doc/uftrace-script.md

-There is an difference of the timing a script is excuted. when running 'uftrace-record' with '-S' option, it's executed at runtime (record time).
-However, a given script is on a recorded data (uftrace.data) in 'uftrace-script', So see the result of ctx ['record'] on below:
+The script can be executed during or after record.
+If a script is given with `record` or `live` command, it runs with the target program, but a script is given with `script` command, it runs while reading the pre-recorded data.

+In order to detect if the script is executed during record time, ctx["record"] is provided in `uftrace_begin` as follows:

     $ cat info.py
     def  uftrace_begin(ctx):
          print(ctx["record"])
-    ...
+         print(ctx["version"])
+         print(stx["cmds"])

     $ uftrace record -S info.py a.out
     True